abhishekdabas31/Predicting-House-Prices-in-King-county/README.md

 > Data Cleaning and Visualisation : This section will revolve around exploring the data and visualising some summary statistics.

 >>>Visualization:
->>>> seaborn: statistical data visualization.
+>>seaborn: - statistical data visualization.
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
->>>Scatterplot
+>>Scatterplot
 >>>>We generally use scatter plots to find the correlation between two variables.
->>>Detecting Outliers
+>>Detecting Outliers
 >>>>An outlier is a point or set of points that are different from other points.
 Sometimes they can be very high or very low.
 It's often a good idea to detect and remove the outliers.
 Because outliers are one of the primary reasons for resulting in a less accurate model.
 Hence it's a good idea to remove them.

 3. Exploratory Data Anlysis (EDA)